Janolus flavoanulatus: Habitat and ecology

 The genus of Janolus resides in fluctuating temperatures within shallow, subtidal water levels and can even be identified far beneath the ocean surface.
 Those that inhabit areas closer to the surface are considered to be in an ideal photic zone that yields a stable and illuminated environment for marine mammals.
 Habitat loss and pollution possess great threats to these marine animals.

 Diet

 Such species feed on moss animals such as Bryozoa, which are filter feeders to these invertebrate Janolus’.
 These nudibranchs use a radula which allows them to scrape prey off of rocks that they may be attached to.
 The meticulous diet of Janolus flavoanulatus has been known to influence their bright colors.
-In addition to grazing on coral reefs in efforts to acquire algae, these flamboyant marine species are herbivorous animals that feed on the decaying matter on the ocean floor, essentially benefitting the rest of the marine environment in which they inhabit.
+In addition to grazing on coral reefs in efforts to acquire algae, these flamboyant marine species are carnivorous animals that feed on the decaying biological matter on the ocean floor, essentially benefiting the rest of the marine environment in which they inhabit.